bojanmilevski/rnm/README.md

-# rnm
+# RNM

-a cli tool to rename files using the UNIX standard
+A cli tool to rename files using the UNIX standard.

-## how
+## HOW

-you provide you destination folder. `rnm` recursively renames all files/folders.
+You provide you destination folder. `rnm` recursively renames all files/folders.